What About Emotions? Guiding Fine-Grained Emotion Extraction from Mobile App Reviews: Discussion

-Finally, concerning \textit{external} validity, our dataset may not generalize to all app review domains.
+Finally, our dataset may not generalize to all app review domains.
 Although reviews span diverse categories and features, further validation is needed to assess applicability across other domains, languages, and cultural contexts.
 Linguistic differences and user demographics may affect how emotions are conveyed in app reviews, suggesting the need for cross-domain evaluation.
 Regarding LLM selection, our results may not fully generalize to other architectures or newer models.
-Exploring alternatives like DeepSeek\footnote{\href{https://www.deepseek.com/}{https://www.deepseek.com/}} (with restricted API access during this research) or OpenAI reasoning models (e.g., o1), now available via API, could yield different outcomes, potentially improving agreement or introducing new annotation biases.
+Exploring alternatives like DeepSeek (with restricted API access during this research) or OpenAI reasoning models (e.g., o1), now available via API, could yield different outcomes, potentially improving agreement or introducing new annotation biases.